Principal investigator

 Tracy G. Anthony, Ph.D.

 I am a professor in the department of nutritional sciences at Rutgers University.
-I was born and raised near Chicago, then spent my teenage years in the Northern Virginia suburbs of Washington D.C.
 I received a B.S. in human nutrition and foods from Virginia Tech, and received the M.S. and Ph.D. degrees in nutritional sciences from the University of Illinois.
 I completed postdoctoral training in cellular & molecular physiology at the Penn State College of Medicine in Hershey, PA.
-My research program explores nutrient and exercise stress responses, and my lab utilizes animal models to explore mechanisms of proteostasis control with applications toward improving metabolism, reducing disease and increasing healthspan.
-My research is funded by the National Institutes of Health and the United States Department of Agriculture.
-In my free time I enjoy being mom to three daughters.
+I was the inaugural recipient of the Peter J Reeds Young Investigator Award from the American Society for Nutrition (ASN), and in 2023 I received the prestigious Osborne and Mendel Award from ASN for outstanding basic research accomplishments in nutrition.
+I most enjoy being mom to three daughters and a mentor to my students, seeing them develop into independent, confident, and successful individuals.
+In my free time I enjoy a nice meal with family and friends, and all kinds of music and exercise.
 I completed the Princeton HiTOPS Half-Marathon in the fall of 2019 and 2022.

 Contact me at: tracy.anthony[at]rutgers.edu